-- 1. Exhibitors must be in possession of hogs by May 15, 2023 - 2.
-All ear notches, DNA and descriptions of hogs MUST be turned in by May 15, 2023, to the Fair Office - a.
-If hogs are not ear notched, photos should be taken looking at the front of the hog and include part of the front of the snout. - b.
-All hogs must have a premise ID tag or a RFD tag in ear by May 15th to turn in proper identification with the DNA registration - There is no limit on the number of hogs entered.
+- Exhibitors must be in possession of hogs by May 15, 2023 - All ear notches, DNA and descriptions of hogs MUST be turned in by May 15, 2023, to the Fair Office - a.
+If hogs are not ear notched, photos should be taken looking at the front of the hog and include part of the front of the snout. - All hogs must have a premise ID tag or a RFD tag in ear by May 15th to turn in proper identification with the DNA registration - There is no limit on the number of hogs entered.
 Households (immediate) with multiple children (i.e. siblings) may enter under a family name with DNA submission, but must designate animals to a child at fair weigh in; maximum of 2 hogs per exhibitor at fair weigh in. - a.
 Exhibitors must submit entries online by May 15th.
 DNA submission forms, DNA samples and ear notch paperwork must be turned into the Fair office or mailed to the Fair office and postmarked by May 15th.
-Contact your superintendent if you have questions. - 4.
-All exhibitors MUST participate in showmanship. - 5.
-All exhibitors MUST participate in the Interviews. - 6.
-Educational exhibits must be no larger than 14"x22". - No hogs are to be clipped at fair; this must be done prior to coming to fair.
-Minor clipping may be done; only with permission of superintendent. - 8.
-No boars, sows or bred hogs will be exhibited at fair. - 9.
-All hogs subject to inspection by superintendent and/or vet. - 10.
-If entering in the purebred class proper docerson (6-7) HO on (8-11) 24 umentation must be provided at fair weigh in.
+Contact your superintendent if you have questions. - Al. All exhibitors MUST participate in showmanship. - 5.
+All exhibitors MUST participate in the Interviews. - Educational exhibits must be no larger than 14"x22". - No hogs are to be clipped at fair; this must be done prior to coming to fair.
+Minor clipping may be done; only with permission of superintendent. - No boars, sows or bred hogs will be exhibited at fair. - All hogs subject to inspection by superintendent and/or vet. - 10.
+If entering in the purebred class proper doc-